Seilamuk/Seilamuk-/cocos2dx_iOS/iOS-InApp-cocos2dx-Documentation.md

 **Splash Screen Mode**     |     **Description**
 -------------------------- | -------------------
-User-Defined Mode (default)    | Using your application's default splash image, with a loading animation Template Mode                  | StartApp SDK provides a pre-defined template in which you can place your own creatives, such as application name, logo and loading animation. for more details, contact our Support team.
+User-Defined Mode (default)    | Using your application's default splash image, with a loading animation Template Mode                  | StartApp SDK provides a pre-defined template in which you can place your own creatives, such as application name, logo and loading animation. for more details, please refer to the ["Advanced Manual"](cocos2dx-ios-advanced-usage#CustomizingSplashScreen)

 ####Adding the Splash Screen
 In your application delegate class (_AppDelegate.cpp_), after initializing the SDK, call the ``showSplashAd`` method: